 \section{I.~Introduction}

-The chemical battery was invented more than $200$ years ago, and during this time, researchers have continued to improve it, and it has now been applied to all aspects of human's lives.
-With the development of science and technology and the continuous growth of people's living needs, the miniaturisation of instruments and equipment has become one of important development trends, and the battery is no exception.
-When the size of the devices is as small as microns or even nanometers, the quantum effect dominates its performance.
-The concept of the quantum battery has been born during the process of the miniaturisation.
-Nowadays, more and more people are trying to find ways to apply quantum theories and technologies to battery research in order to sustainingly improve battery performance in all aspects.
+The chemical battery was invented more than $200$ years, and during this time, researchers have continued to boost its performance, and it has now been applied to all aspects of human's lives.
+With the development of science and technology and the continuous growth of people's living needs, the miniaturization of instruments and equipment has become one of most important development trends.
+The battery is no exception.
+When the devices is as small as microns or even nanometers in size, the quantum effect dominates its performance.
+The concept of the quantum battery is born during the process of the miniaturization.
+Nowadays, More and more people are looking for ways to apply quantum theories and technologies to battery's research in order to sustainingly improve its performance in all aspects.
 Although the chemical battery is based on much quantum knowledge, the way the quantum battery works is entirely different~\cite{F.Campaioli2024}.